Draper Fellow Program

 The application process:

 The application period opens in the fall and closes in mid-January.
-Check back at this web site for dates as they are updated.
+Applications can be submitted here.

 Applications are only accepted through the web submission portal during the application period.
 Applications include a resume, a transcript, a statement of purpose, and 3 references who will be solicited for letters of recommendation.
 Finalists will be interviewed prior to an offer being made.
 Student receiving an offer will have the opportunity to visit Draper to meet the program staff, current fellows, potential supervisors, and to hear about potential projects.